 This Guide will focus on detailed information that assessors need to know about the Eligible Manufacturing Personal Property Tax Exemption, ESA, and Special Act changes and will provide resource material and contact information.
-The Small Business Taxpayer Exemption will not be covered in this material.
-State Tax Commission (STC) Bulletin 11 of 2013 detailed this process and can be found on the PPT website at www.michigan.gov/ppt.
+The Small Business Taxpayer Exemption will not be covered in this material; the Guide to the Small Business Taxpayer Exemption can be found on the PPT website at www.michigan.gov/ppt.